synesthesiam/old-custom-components/README.md

   <img src="etc/images/training_data.png" alt="training data format" width="600px" />
 </p>

-Whenever you modify your examples, you need to re-train rhasspy by calling the `rhasspy_train.train` service (either from the Home Assistant frontend or via a REST call).
+Whenever you modify your examples, you need to re-train Rhasspy by calling the `rhasspy_train.train` service (either from the Home Assistant frontend or via a REST call).
 Watch the logs carefully for errors, and check `rhasspy-assistant/data` to make sure new `mixed.dict` and `mixed.lm` files are